JosephLondono/JosephLondono/README.md

 ###

-<h4 align="center">Software Analysis and Development Student | Web Development (Backend & Frontend)</h4>
+<h4 align="center">Software Analysis and Development | Web Development (Backend & Frontend)</h4>

 ###

 <p align="center">Hi there!
-I am a Software Analysis and Development student with a strong passion for programming.
+I am a Software Analysis and Development with a strong passion for programming.
 I am constantly learning, focusing on both backend and frontend web development.
 Although I don't have work experience yet, I am dedicated to improving my skills every day, exploring new technologies, and applying my knowledge in academic projects.</p>

 ###